Shoe shops in the UK, 1940s wartime into the 1950s

 Once she knew the shoe size and the type of shoe required, she climbed up a step-ladder to retrieve a selection of boxes from the packed walls.
 Self-service was unheard of.

 We tried on several pairs and walked up and down in them.
 If a pair weren't right, the assistant was always at pains to try something different, and we could end up with opened boxes all around us.
-In view of her efforts it could be quite embarrassing to admit that none of the shoes felt right and to leave without buying anything.
+In view of her efforts, it could be quite embarrassing to admit that none of the shoes felt right and to leave without buying anything.

 At that time there was what seemed to me to be a wonderful device to show how well the shoes were fitting.
 We put our feet into it and looked down onto a screen which showed the outlines of the shoes and our bones inside them.
 It wasn't long before these devices disappeared.

 In the next town there was a Co-op department store which also sold shoes.
-It always looked rather grubby to me, and the shoes and slippers were the sort that I could imagine my grandmother wearing.
+The shop always looked rather grubby to me, and the shoes and slippers were the sort that I could imagine my grandmother wearing.
 I suspect that everything it sold was on the cheap side - and of course there was the added bonus of the Co-op dividend.